 As we clarified earlier, you won’t actually receive a lump sum.
 The offset reduces your tax payable.
 But that’s still good news, you may see a little extra in your tax refund this year, as a result of the reduction in tax that you’re required to pay this year.

 It’s important to note, if you have an outstanding debt with the ATO, any refund which includes the LMITO may be used to reduce that debt rather than paid to you as a refund.
 Any HELP/HECS debt remains unaffected by these cuts.

 The tax cut you receive depends on your total taxable income for the year, as follows:

 One other important point to clarify, the LMITO is not a refund.
 This means that if you have not paid tax during the year, you cannot receive it.
-For example, if you earned $20,000 last year but didn’t pay any tax you won’t receive the $255 as a lump sum payment.
+For example, if you earned $20,000 last year but didn’t pay any tax you won’t receive the $255 or the additional $420 as a lump sum payment.

 Thankfully, you don’t need to work out anything – or do anything differently at tax time.

 All you need to do is lodge your tax return as usual at Etax.com.au.
 Our clever IT team have built the tax cuts and the low and middle offset right into our calculator.
-It will automatically include any offsets you’re entitled to into the refund estimate you see on screen.
+It automatically includes any offsets you’re entitled to into the refund estimate.
 How easy is that?

 If you have any questions about tax cuts or anything else regarding your tax return, please get in touch.